dripagency/media-curator-engine/README.md

 - **Passport.js** - Secures our application with comprehensive authentication middleware.
 - **Jest** - Ensures our code quality through extensive testing.
 - **Socket.io** (Future addition) - For real-time, bidirectional and event-based communication, making our chatrooms even more engaging.

-## Contributing

-We welcome contributions from the community.
-Please check our [contributing guide](CONTRIBUTING.md) for more information.

-## Authors and Acknowledgments

-The project is currently being developed and maintained by [drip.agency](https://github.com/dripagency).

 ## License